VangelisGara/Trie/README.md

 ![Trie](https://github.com/VangelisGara/Trie/blob/master/trie%20image/Screenshot_20190805_004837.png)
 Each word stored in the trie has appended in the end a post list, a list, with nodes that contain the id the word exists and the word frequency on this document.

+To compile & execute:

+    make clean && make
+    ./trie_main

+The above will just create our trie, insert some words to it and then print it.